 The McKinsey Global Institute recommends that businesses begin looking at apprenticeships and investing in new hires by teaching them higher-level soft skills from day one.
 Providing job retraining and enabling individuals to learn marketable new skills throughout their lifetimes will also be key for medical practices that want to achieve longevity.

 The healthcare industry now faces a shortage of qualified job applicants with the required soft skills.
 According to the Bureau of Labor Statistics, healthcare occupations are forecasted to grow by 19% through 2024, primarily due to an aging population and increased access to healthcare insurance.
 Additionally, healthcare administration is expected to grow at almost triple the average rate of all U.S. professions.

 Soft skills, such as communication ability, teamwork, adaptability, empathy, and time management, are essential to collaborate with colleagues effectively and successfully interact with patients.
-These skills are now primary recruitment criteria for many healthcare positions, especially as patients demand higher levels of service.
+These skills are now the primary recruitment criteria for many healthcare positions, especially as patients demand higher service levels.

-Increasingly, medical practices have begun to establish partnerships with healthcare-focused training organizations to develop the skills needed in their workforce and to provide ongoing solutions to engage, educate, and empower their teams.
+Medical practices have increasingly begun to establish partnerships with healthcare-focused training organizations to develop the skills needed in their workforce and provide ongoing solutions to engage, educate, and empower their teams.
 This enables large-scale retraining and development without creating the staff and overhead to manage it internally.

 Soft Skills Impact Reputation Management